Toggle menu

 If applicants are recommended as not suitable to foster, they then have 28 days from the qualifying determination made by the Agency Decision Maker to accept the qualifying determination, make representation to the fostering service or to apply to have their suitability to foster considered by the Independent Review Mechanism.

-Assessment of connected foster carers
+Assessment of kinship (connected) foster carers

 Definition of a 'Connected Person'